Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 ### Installation

-> :heavy_dollar_sign: This implies you know enough about dealingwith the terminal to know what you're doing in it.
-If you don't, then thre is no shame in using graphical tools for everything shown, and graphical equivalents will be shown alongside terminal commands for general user convenience.
+> :heavy_dollar_sign: This implies you know enough about dealing with the terminal to know what you're doing in it.
+If you don't, then there is no shame in using graphical tools for everything shown, and graphical equivalents will be shown alongside terminal commands for general user convenience.

 #### Theme hirearchy
 Before installation, it is wise to know the hierarchical structure of these themes, since they rely upon one another: